-The property is located approximately 17 miles east of Masset, and approximately 13 miles south of Rose Spit within Naikoon Park on the east side of Graham Island on Haida Gwaii.
+The property is approximately 27 miles (45 km) east of Masset, and 6.5 miles (10.5 km) south of Rose Spit within Naikoon Park on the east side of Graham Island on Haida Gwaii (the Queen Charlotte Islands).

 Haida Gwaii is accessible by plane or ferry with daily flights on Air Canada to Sandspit (on Moresby Island) from Vancouver.
 There is also air service from Vancouver to Masset with Pacific Coastal Airlines.
 Masset airport also accommodates private jets and helicopters.
 For those coming from Northern BC, North Pacific Seaplanes offers air service from Prince Rupert to Masset.

 BC Ferries offers service from Prince Rupert with 4 sailings a week in summer and 3 in winter from Prince Rupert to Skidegate on Graham Island on Haida Gwaii.
 Sailing time is approximately 6 hours.

 Rental cars are available in Sandspit, Masset and Queen Charlotte City.

 Access to the property is via the East Beach Trail route through Naikoon Provincial Park, which follows the eastern shoreline of Graham Island on Haida Gwaii from just north of Tlell to Tow Hill near Masset.
 This remote coastal beach trail is one of the most magnificent trails in Canada.